 - Blarney Stone – Located in Cork, the Blarney Stone is famous for being a tourist hot spot.
 Here is where many come hoping for the great skills at flattery that are promised when kissing this Carboniferous limestone.
 The stone is actually part of the Blarney Castle, and has been since 1446.
 However, kissing the Blarney Stone is not as easy as it may seem.
 Since it is at the top of the castle, you must ascend it first and then, with assistance, lean over backwards to kiss the correct area of the stone.

-- Guinness Storehouse – If you love a good pint, it’s hard not to make a stop at this famous Irish landmark in Dublin.
+- St. James Gate, the Guinness Storehouse – If you love a good pint, it’s hard not to make a stop at this famous Irish landmark in Dublin.
 Here, you can learn about Arthur Guinness and how he came to create one of the most beloved stouts of all time.
 Like most alcohol tours, in the Guinness Storehouse you are taken through the process of making the beverage, with the ingredients barley, water, hops, and yeast.
 At the end of the tour, be sure to have your complimentary pint in the Gravity Bar (located on the seventh floor), where you can experience a perfect panoramic view of Dublin.

 - Giant’s Causeway – This national landmark is actually an accidental result from a volcanic eruption.
 Located in Northern Ireland in County Antrim, this site is actually now labelled as a UNESCO World Heritage Site and is preserved by the National Trust.
 The basalt columns form hexagonal stepping stones that can reach a height of 39 feet.